googleanalytics/autotrack/README.md

 ga('require', 'autotrack', {
   shouldTrackOutboundForm: function(form) {
     var action = form.getAttribute('action');
-    // Checks that the action starts with "http" to exclude relative paths,
+    // Checks that the action is set and starts with "http" to exclude relative // paths, then checks that it does not contain the string "example.com". return action &&
-    // then checks that the action does not contain the string "example.com". return action.indexOf('http') === 0 && action.indexOf('example.com') < 0;
+        action.indexOf('http') === 0 &&
+        action.indexOf('example.com') < 0;
   }
 }
 ```